PlaidCloud/website/content/en/docs/setup/production-environment/tools/kubeadm/high-availability.md

 <!-- overview -->

-This page explains two different approaches to setting up a highly available Kubernetes cluster using kubeadm:
+This page explains two different approaches to setting up a highly available PlaidCloud cluster using kubeadm:

 - With stacked control plane nodes.
 This approach requires less infrastructure.
 The etcd members